awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 1. In the **Advanced options** section, for **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
 For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

-1. In the **Rate control** section, configure options to run State Manager associations across a fleet of managed instances\.
+1. In the **Rate control** section, configure options to run State Manager associations across a fleet of managed nodes\.
 For information about using rate controls, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In the **Concurrency** section, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.